PBrockmann/ipython_ferretmagic/README.md

 ## Known issues and limitations

-* pdf are not embedded in the notebook
 * Only one plot can be rendered per cell
+* Note that the pdf file produced by -p,--pdf option is not embedded in the notebook
-* Limitations are the ones exposed from pyferret (the qualifier /pattern is not usable for example) for example.
+* Limitations are the ones exposed from pyferret, the qualifier /pattern is not usable for example.
 Read http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret/known-issues